Updated December 3, 2019

 Trifocals can be specialized and customized to certain careers or hobbies.
 For example, sports such as golf require a person to see a range of distances at one time.
 Your optometrist can help you specialize in trifocal glasses according to your individual lifestyle.

 Progressive Multifocal Lenses

 However, not all progressive multifocal lenses are created equal.
 They come in a variety of designs and styles.
-Since the overall design of a progressive lens tends to distort the edges of the lens, it is in one’s best interest to choose a high quality, wide mid-range and reading area.
+Since the overall design of a progressive lens tends to distort the edges of the lens, it is in one’s best interest to choose a high quality, wide mid-range, and reading area.
 This will minimize adaptation as well as provide the best overall comfort and clarity in all situations.

-- The Motivation – Oftentimes, patient motivation is the determining factor in adaptation to these lenses.
+Often, patient motivation is the determining factor in adaptation to these lenses.
 You should expect an adjustment period of at least two weeks.
 If you give yourself the time to wear your new glasses on a consistent basis, you will adjust.